spiraldb/vortex/README.md

 * Chunked
 * Delta (FastLanes)
 * Dictionary
+* Fast Static Symbol Table (FSST)
 * Frame-of-Reference
 * Run-end Encoding
 * RoaringUInt
 * RoaringBool
 * Sparse
 * ZigZag
+* ...with more to come

 ### Compression

-Vortex's top-level compression strategy is based on the [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) paper.
+Vortex's default compression strategy is based on the [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) paper.

 Roughly, for each chunk of data, a sample of at least ~1% of the data is taken.
 Compression is then attempted (